buckferbwild/ModernWordPressWebsite/README.md

 Modern WordPress Website (MWW) is a modern way of building WordPress websites.<br/>
 Simple, unopiniated and powerful, it's a great skeleton to bootstrap a new WordPress project.

+- True MVC experience in WordPress.
 - Simple route engine with native WordPress functions.
-- Fully featured MVC.
 - Modern, yet simple PHP.
 - PSR-4 Autoloading.
 - Only 20 files and 15kb in size (Approximately).
-- Installs as *mu-plugin*
+- Installs as a *mu-plugin*

 Modern WordPress Website (MWW) is great for experienced PHP developers using WordPress, and for intermediate developers who want to take their skills to the next level.